 • This section will describe the activities the Environmental Monitor will conduct and resources they will provide to execute the monitoring plan.
-The Environmental Monitor Role may be fulfilled by either a Manitoba Hydro staff, a Manitoba Hydro retained consultant, an Indigenous Community Member selected through the Indigenous Community Monitoring Working Group, or a University student pursuing bachelors or master's degree.
+The Environmental Monitor Role is planned to be filled by an Indigenous Community Member selected through the MMTP Monitoring Committee.